revk/ESP32-EPDSign/README.md

 It checks `imageurl` every minute, and if it has changed it updates the display.

 It can also overlay a date/time on the bottom of the display if `showtime` is set.
+This set to the size of the clock, up to 20.

+Both settings can be set via the web interface *Settings*.

 ## Image files